MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th>Method Description</th>
   </tr>
   <tr>
-    <td>The calendarController class will check periodically for upcoming due dates.
+    <td>This method is necessary to send the user notifications about their upcomng due dates and events.
+The calendarController class will check periodically for upcoming due dates.
 When an assignment’s due date is close it will send the information to the createNotification function in the UI controller class which will generate a push notification.</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>